 The master plan for Dubai Expo 2020 looks to the future while celebrating traditional Emirati culture and community.
-HOK served as the lead designer for the master planning team that created the 1,000-plus acre layout for this quinquennial global summit that is expected to bring 25 million visitors to the United Arab Emirates.
+HOK served as the lead designer for the master planning team that created the 1,000-plus acre layout for this quinquennial global summit that brought more than 20 million visitors to the United Arab Emirates.

 The design features three pavilions symbolizing opportunity, sustainability and mobility.
 These three zones emanate from a central plaza named the Al Wasl, the historic Arab name for Dubai meaning “the connection.”
 Inspired by the layout of a traditional Arabic “souk,” or marketplace, the design places larger pavilions on the perimeter while smaller exhibit spaces cluster toward the center to aid pedestrian flow and interaction.